grantmcdermott/arch-tips/README.md

 #### Add channels

-Necessary, for example, when I wanted to add the Apache Arrow C++ module from Conda Forge
+Necessary, for example, when I wanted to add the Apache Arrow C++ module from Conda Forge.

 ```sh
 $ conda config --add channels conda-forge